ioppn-fans/eeg-resting-state/README.md

-# Python EEG Resting State
+# EEG Resting State
-Resting state script for cancan project (100% adaptable)
+Resting state scripts for many projects.

-Resting State Script
+These scripts by default run through 4 trials, and send two triggers alternating (101 and 102).
+Changes between trials (by default 60 seconds long) are signalled with beeps.
+You can edit any of the parameters at the top of the script.

-Jan Freyberg (jan.freyberg@kcl.ac.uk)
+If you change the design of the study make sure to also update the text you are presenting to the participants as instructions!

-This script simply presents instructions, and sends triggers.
+Jan Freyberg (jan.freyberg [at] kcl.ac.uk)